pnp/powershell/documentation/Set-PnPSubscribeSharePointNewsDigest.md

 * SharePoint: Access to the SharePoint Tenant Administration site

-You must connect to the tenant admin website (https://:<tenant>-admin.sharepoint.com) with Connect-PnPOnline in order to use this cmdlet.
+You must connect to the tenant admin website (https://tenant-admin.sharepoint.com) with Connect-PnPOnline in order to use this cmdlet.

-Enables or disabled the SharePoint News Digest mails for a particular user.
+Enables or disables the SharePoint News Digest mails for a particular user.
+Note that the disabling option is still experimental and may not work and may be removed again in the future.

 ## SYNTAX